cameronapak/anchor_uco/content/events/2018-09-25-arcadia-camp-out-🏕.md

 ---
 layout: blog
-title: "Arcadia Camp Out \U0001F3D5"
+title: "Guys Night! \U0001F4AA"
-when: October 17-18
+when: October 26
-time: 6pm
+time: 7pm
-where: 'Lake Arcadia '
+where: Josh P’s Cabin
 what: >-
-  This is a fun time that we invite many International Students to come and camp out ⛺️
+  This night will be filled with Friends, Fellowship, and Food.
+We look forward to gathering as men and encouraging one another in life.
+For location details contact Zach or Kevin.
+Guys Only!
 ---